-Perform Loopback Test for Fast Ethernet Interfaces
+Perform Loopback Test for Fast and Gigabit Ethernet Interfaces

-SUMMARY Learn how to effectively perform loopback testing for Fast Ethernet interfaces.
+SUMMARY Learn how to effectively perform loopback testing for Fast and Gigabit Ethernet interfaces.
 This guide provides a comprehensive checklist for diagnosing hardware and circuit problems, creating and verifying loopbacks, configuring ARP entries, clearing interface statistics, and troubleshooting through pings and error checks.

 Purpose